entangle/example-go/README.rst

 Building
 --------

 To build the examples, make sure that you have `Entangle <https://github.com/entangle/entangle>`_ installed.
-Building should then be a simple case of using ``make``:
+Building should then be a simple case of cloning the repository and using ``make``:

 ::

+   $ git clone --recursive git@github.com:entangle/example-go.git
+   $ cd example-go
    $ make